paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

 **N.B.** the `/blocks` endpoint sees two significant breaking changes:

-1) extrinsic and event methods names no longer are a string of the form `pallet.method`, but are not instead objects of the form `{ pallet: string, method: string }`.
+1) extrinsic and event methods names no longer are a string of the form `pallet.method`, instead they are an object of the form `{ pallet: string, method: string }`.

 2) Unsigned extrinsics and inherents will have `null` for nonce and tip, while `paysFee` will always be `false`.
 Previously the latter two fields where 0, while `paysFee` was often `true`. (#274)

-There are some other changes throughout in the user interface, including some updated error message formats which have not yet been updated in the new docs UI.
+There are some other changes throughout the API, including some slightly updated error messages which have not yet been updated in the new docs UI.